 Treating Freebase Cocaine Addiction

 It’s a lifestyle and feels like a full-time job.
-The person suffering from cocaine addiction will do whatever they need to do to get that high and ensure they don’t run out.
-A lot of cocaine addicts turn to burglary and other petty crimes to support their habits.
+People suffering from cocaine addiction will do whatever they need to get that high and ensure they don’t run out.
+Many cocaine addicts commit burglary and other petty crimes to support their habits.

 Individuals addicted to all forms of cocaine, including freebase, should seek cocaine detox.
 Drug abuse treatment centers can help individuals manage painful withdrawal symptoms.
 They employ evidence-based therapies such as Cognitive Behavioral Therapy (CBT) and teach people to live without freebase cocaine.

 Even after treatment, people recovering from cocaine addiction may face triggers that increase their risk of relapse.
 For instance, they may return to environments that induce cravings, including neighborhoods rife with freebase or crack cocaine.
 Relapse is common among people once addicted to drugs such as freebase cocaine.

 To avoid relapse after treatment, people in recovery should continue attending support groups or 12-step programs, such as Narcotics Anonymous.
 They could also call a cocaine hotline to speak with an addiction expert about dealing with cravings.

 Top 5 Freebasing Drugs Definition Frequently Asked Questions